The vision: ‘Every household and every whānau is actively engaged in, contributing to and benefiting from, a thriving Hawke’s Bay economy.’

 That is just a snapshot of the work that needs to be done.
-View the complete strategy.
+For further details, view the full strategy.

 The plan is to build on the many great advantages that Hawke’s Bay has, and come up with practical projects that achieve the aims and the overall vision pf the plan.

-The Action Plan contains 45 individual actions.
+The Action Plan contains over 45 individual actions.
 Some of those are: